sketchplugins/plugin-directory/README.md

 - [Sketch Hyphenator](https://github.com/golmakov/sketch-hyphenator), by Aleksander Golmakov: Sketch plugin that hyphenates text
 - [Sketch Selective Upload](https://github.com/abynim/sketch-selective-upload), by Aby Nimbalkar: Exclude Artboards and Pages when uploading your Document to Sketch Cloud
 - [Replace Images](https://github.com/shakemno/sketch-replace-images), by shakemno: Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.
-- [Attention Insight](https://github.com/attentioninsight/attention-insight-sketch-plugin), by Attention Insight: Generate attention heatmaps and instantly know where users look when engaging with your designs
-- [svgToKeyshape](https://github.com/CyrilSiman/svgToKeyshape), by Cyril Siman: Plugin used to convert SVG filter into CSS
-- [AnimateMate](https://github.com/creatide/animatemate), by Sakari Niittymaa: Create your animations directly in Sketch